Viktor Tsoi: Film appearances

-In 1987, the band Kino, along with other Russian rock bands, appeared as themselves in Assa (Асса), a film by Sergei Solovyov.
-However, the film as a whole has nothing to do with rock music, and Kino simply appears as a cameo in the end.
+In 1987, the band Kino, along with other Russian rock bands, appeared as themselves in Assa (Russian: Асса), a film by Sergei Solovyov.
+The film features underground rock music prominently, with Kino making a notable concluding performance appearance.

 In 1988, Viktor Tsoi starred as the protagonist in The Needle (Игла), directed by Rashid Nugmanov and written by Aleksandr Baranov and Bakhyt Kilibayev.
 The plot is centered around the character Moro, who returns to Almaty, Kazakhstan, to collect money owed to him.
 While waiting out an unexpected delay, he visits his former girlfriend Dina and discovers she has become a morphine addict.
 He decides to help her quit and fight the local drug mafia responsible for her condition.
 But Moro finds a deadly opponent in "the doctor," the mafia kingpin who is exploiting Dina.
 Tsoi was nominated for an award for his role in the film.

 The film's soundtrack, including original music by Tsoi's band Kino, contributes to the overall feeling of the movie, in addition to the film's use of post-modern twists and surreal scenes.

-The movie was officially released in February 1989 in the Soviet Union.
+The film premiered in the Soviet Union in March 1988.

+Art

+Tsoi was from the age 12 to 14 enrolled in the oldest art school in Russia, nowadays named N. K. Roerich St. Petersburg Art School.
+Tsoi would make netsuke figurines along with drawings.
+Despite him being accepted into an art college he chose to study cabinetmaking.
+However Tsoi was still creating art in different forms and continued to do so up until his death.
+His choice of mediums and tools would be by today considered a little childish due to him often using water based felt tip pens or cardboard as canvases, but he also made works with oil, acrylics and watercolor.
+Keith Harring was one of his inspirations which can be seen in his pieces.
+Other reoccurring themes in his pieces are daily life activities and violence.